IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ### Tags
+Sometimes you want to mark some providers and resolve them only from certain scope.

-- tag - is a string that can be used mark each container and scope
+- tag - is a string that can be used to mark each container and scope
 - every provider can be registered per certain tags and cannot be resolved from container with other tags.
 Only from parent one with certain tags.
-- NOTICE: when you create a scope of container with tags which not includes in provider tags then this provider will not be cloned to new scope.
+- NOTICE: when you create a scope then we clone ONLY tags-matched providers.

 ```typescript
 import { Container, perTags, ReflectionInjector } from "ts-ioc-container";